flamedfury/flamedfury.com/src/pages/about.md

 My family is my greatest joy.
 My wife and son are my number one priority in life.

+## Contact me

+Email ✉️ is the easiest way to contact me.
+Hit me up [flamed@flamedfury.com](mailto:flamed@flamefury.com?subject=Sup%20fLaMEd?), I’d love to hear from you.

+I’m not active on social media, so you won’t find me on any of the corporate silos.

+If email isn’t your thing you can fill out the contact form below and I’ll do my best to get back to you.

+{% include "partials/contact-form.njk" %}

 ## About my homepage

 I build my homepage with the static site generator [Eleventy](https://www.11ty.dev/).